jorisvink/sanctum/README.md

 Sanctum builds on MacOS 13+, OpenBSD 6.8+ and Linux-y things like Ubuntu 22.04.

-## High performance mode

-When sanctum is built with the CIPHER=intel-aes-gcm and HPERF=1, high performance mode is enabled.

-In this mode, sanctum is able to reach 10gbps speeds on certain platforms and depending on what hardware is used.

 ## Configuring

 Sanctum uses a configuration file.
 Find an example of